-The X-400 Series is designed to meet a broad range of commercial and industrial applications.
-These modules work well as stand-alone devices or as part of a larger system.
-Many of their features such as scheduling, logging, input state monitoring, and the ability to share I/O between devices, make them very powerful, yet simple controllers.
+The X-4xx Series is designed to meet a broad range of commercial and industrial applications.
+These modules work well as stand-alone devices or a part of a larger system.
+Many of their features such as scheduling, logging, input state monitoring, and the ability to share I/O between devices, make the X-4xx Series very powerful, yet simple controllers.

-You can use the to control motors, lights, coils, pumps, valves, bells, etc. You can also use it to monitor alarms sensors, switches, fluid level switches, battery voltage, temperature, humidity, and much more.
+You can use the X-4xx Series to control motors, lights, coils, pumps, valves, bells, etc. You can also use it to monitor alarms sensors, switches, fluid level switches, battery voltage, temperature, humidity, and much more.
 A few example applications include:

 - Server or telemetry system "watchdog"

-- Web-enabled Controller
+- · Web-enabled Controller

-- · Refrigeration Monitoring
+- Refrigeration Monitoring

 - Solar Energy Controller

-- · Process Monitor
+- Process Monitor

-- Server for other ControlByWeb products: provide a single web page which controls other
+- Server for other ControlByWeb products: provide a single web page which controls other ControlByWeb devices.

-- · ControlByWeb devices.

 - Process Controller

-- · Security Systems
+- Security Systems

-- · Programmable Scheduling Controller
+- Programmable Scheduling Controller